 Laparoscopic Antireflux Surgery in Merced, CA

 We offer effective antireflux aurgical treatments performed by our top digestive health surgeon Alfred B Johnson MD.
-Call us to schedule a consultation.
+He is a gastro surgeon with 32 years of experience in his respective field.
+He has specialized in effective digestive health and acid reflux/GERD treatments, including minimally invasive TIF procedures, advanced laparoscopic surgery, hiatal hernia repair, and more.
+For more information about our Gastrointestinal Services, contact us or schedule an appointment.
 We are conveniently located at 240 East 13th Street Merced, CA 95341.

 Table of Contents:

 How laparoscopic (minimally invasive) antireflux surgery can help?

 What to expect during a laparoscopic (minimally invasive) antireflux surgery?